dhfromkorea/plivo-ivr-creator/README.md

 plivo-ivr-creator
 =================

 An application that creates an ivr service based on the json  given as input to it.
+What this app does is that you specify the IVR system that you want in json string and specify the number to be called after the IVR system creation.
+The application creates an IVR system and calls the number entered.

 **Installation**